afiqiqmal/Esolat-Malaysia/README.md

 ```

 ### Result
-You should getting data similarly like below:
+You should getting data similarly like SAMPLE below:
 ```json
 {
     "code": 200,